aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/SqlAlchemySupport.md

 > [!IMPORTANT]
 > SQLAlchemy ORM support is currently only available for **MySQL databases**.

-The AWS Advanced Python Wrapper provides a custom SQLAlchemy database backend that enables SQLAlchemy applications to leverage AWS and Aurora functionalities such as failover handling, IAM authentication, and read/write splitting.
+The AWS Advanced Python Wrapper provides a custom SQLAlchemy database backend that enables SQLAlchemy applications to leverage AWS and Aurora functionalities such as failover handling and IAM authentication.

 ## Prerequisites